 But like any insurance policy, the coverage is no greater than as stated in the policy.
 Any policy can list matters substantially affecting title that are exceptions to the coverage and are not insured.
 Another type of policy, mortgagee’s or lender’s title insurance, protects only the holder of the mortgage and not the owner.
 You should not forgo owner’s title insurance coverage because your lender has its own loan policy.
 In fact, obtaining both the owner’s and lender’s title policies at the same time is not much more expensive than obtaining a single policy.

-Your lawyer representing your interest can advise the extent of protection given by your owner’s policy.
-Even if your attorney does not issue your title policy (as is the practice in certain counties and often when purchasing new residences from developers), your attorney can advise you whether the exceptions from coverage listed in the title insurance commitment will be appropriate under the contract or detrimental to you when they are included in the final title policy.
+Your lawyer representing your interests can advise you on the extent of protection given by your owner’s policy.
+Even if your attorney does not issue your title policy, your attorney can advise you whether the exceptions from coverage listed in the title insurance commitment will be appropriate under the contract or detrimental to you when they are included in the final title policy.
 Some attorneys include the policy’s cost in an overall charge for all legal services.
 Other attorneys separate the charge, with the cost for the policy being based on the real estate purchase price.
 This price is the maximum amount for which you are insured.
 There is only a one-time charge for an owner’s policy, and its protection continues long after you sell the property, so you should hold onto the policy indefinitely.

 Buyers often have the title to a home placed in a joint ownership arrangement with special words inserted so that title passes automatically to the survivor when one of the joint owners dies.
-This arrangement is known as ‘joint tenancy.’
-In Florida, when land is owned jointly by husband and wife, it is known as an ‘estate by entirety.’
-Owning property in this manner may be a good idea for some, but, again, it may not be good for you.
-You should determine the income, gift and death tax consequences before having your home placed in joint ownership.
-Your attorney can advise you regarding this important decision.
+This arrangement is known as “joint tenancy.”
+In Florida, when land is owned jointly by husband and wife, it is known as an “estate by entirety.”

 Joint ownership occasionally leads to lawsuits over a right of occupancy, the right to the rents if not occupied by all the joint owners, and the duties of the various owners as to payment of mortgages, taxes, and cost of repairs and upkeep.
 If the joint owners are parent and child, or brothers and sisters, the subsequent marriage of one of them may lead to conflicts and complications.